Ubirr, Nourlangie and Jim Jim Falls

 We did not drive to Twin Falls as the track was closed.
-To get to Twin Falls you have to cross Jim Jim Creek and due it was early July and water level was too high rangers decided to keep the track close for a few more weeks.
+To get to Twin Falls you have to cross Jim Jim Creek and due to it was early July and the water level was too high rangers decided to keep the track close for a few more weeks.

 Twin Falls are amazing and we were really disappointed.
 However, we will always have a reason to come back.

 There is a Barrk Marlam Walk that goes right from the main track.
 It goes to the top of the falls and it takes 4 to 6 hours to get there.
-Make sure to take at least 3 liters of water per person to tackle this walk.
+Make sure to take at least 3 litres of water per person to tackle this walk.

 Yes, the walk is called Gungkurdal (Twin Falls).
-It starts from the Twin Falls Car Park and takes approximately 2 hours to complete (including cruise).
+It starts from the Twin Falls Car Park and takes approximately 2 hours to complete (including a cruise).